ziglang/logo/README.md

 # Official Zig Project Logo

-The Zig logo and mascots are licensed under the Attribution-ShareAlike 4.0 International (CC BY-SA 4.0).
+Licensed under the Attribution-ShareAlike 4.0 International (CC BY-SA 4.0).
+A different license applies to the mascots.

 ## Main Logo